johnnyEmpires/pyeasylog/README.md

 * Logging levels are the same levels from Python [logging module](https://docs.python.org/2/library/logging.html#logging-levels).
 * A `Log` folder will be automatically created to contain the logs.
-* If `DEBUG` file exists in the same directory as the main code, `DEBUG` level will be shown in the console.
+* If `DEBUG` file exists in the same directory as the main code, `DEBUG` level will be displayed in the console.

 ## TODO